c-malecki/titanstar/README.md

 ### Tech Spec

 The client application is built with [React](https://react.dev/), [Vite](https://vitejs.dev/), and [TypeScript](https://www.typescriptlang.org/).
-Styling is implemented with plain ol' CSS with the exception of calculating sprite sheet mapping.
+Styling is achieved through the usage of plain ol' CSS with one exception being the image application for Talent Buttons.
+Inline styles are used as part of calculating the spirte sheet mapping.
 No additional libraries are used.

 #### Component Architecture